JaredWestley/Food-Delivery-App/README.md

 If you have any idea how to make this app better, please [create a pull request](https://github.com/JaredWestley/HWIDSpoofer/compare).
 If you find any bug, please [create an issue](https://github.com/JaredWestley/HWIDSpoofer/issues/new).

 #### License
-This project is licensed under an MIT license.
+This project is licensed under an GNU GPL license.
 Please check [LICENSE](LICENSE).